 Recreational vehicle storage means a fenced compound used for the parking, wintering, or storing of trailers, motor homes, boats, quads, recreational vehicles and/or hauling structures licensed under the Motor Vehicles Administration Act for a specified fee paid to the owner or proprietor of the property.
-Temporary sleeping accommodation is not allowed in "Recreational Vehicle Storage".
+Sleeping accommodation (whether temporary, seasonal, long-term, or permanent) is not allowed in "Recreational Vehicle Storage".